Reloaded-Project/Reloaded-III/docs/Server/Storage/Loadouts/File-Format/Unpacked.md

 If I'm ever *that* successful, I'd probably be funded enough that I could extend this to 128-bit hash, and at that point a meteor is more likely to land on your house (no joke).

+!!! note "This ID is used to [restore the package](#restoring-actual-package-files)."

 ### package-reference-versions-len.bin

 Contains the lengths of entries in [package-reference-versions.bin](#package-reference-idsbin).